RodrigoSalles/WWTP_Fault_detection/README.md

 ## General Information
 - This work originated a paper that was presented at the 7th Workshop on Data Science for Social Good - [SoGood 2022](https://sites.google.com/view/ecmlpkddsogood2022/home?pli=1), 19-23 September 2022, in Grenoble, France.
-- The objective of this work is to develop a fault detection system for the dissolved oxygen sensor of a WWTP biological reactor.
+- The objective of this work is to develop a fault detection system for the DO sensor of a WWTP biological reactor.
 - ANN models used for fault detection:
    * Convolutional Autoencoder
    * Long short term memory (LSTM)